Mike Schrunk: Neighborhood prosecution

 became a national model for community prosecution.

 Domestic violence

-The Multnomah County District Attorney’s Office was one of the first offices in the nation to establish a unit dedicated solely to the prosecution of domestic violence offenses.
+The Multnomah County District Attorney's Office was one of the first offices in the nation to establish a unit dedicated solely to the prosecution of domestic violence offenses.
 Beginning in 1989, the unit handled all domestic violence crimes in the county, and served as the central organizational unit for domestic violence coordination among law enforcement agencies in the county.
 He pioneered a specialty court for domestic violence.

 Victims' rights

 Like most states, Oregon moved to expand the rights of crime victims in the 1980s and 1990s.
-The Multnomah County Distric Attorney’s Office was a leader in this effort.
+The Multnomah County District Attorney's Office was a leader in this effort.
 Schrunk and his office worked with the legislature, and victims’ rights groups to establish significant statutory and constitutional rights for crime victims.
 In 1986, his office drafted a victims’ rights initiative, which was passed by voters by an overwhelming majority (75%).